You just poured everything you had into an epic piece of content.

 For example, Process Street uses social bookmarking to drive tens of thousands of views per month to their blog posts.

 And beyond traffic, posting in forums and bookmarking sites helps you build authority and community.
 Since the sites revolve around conversation more than promotion, sharing your post as a conversation-starter can get a lot of readers very engaged.

 Tip: to make our own shares on social bookmarking sites go further, we usually share the discussion question and link on Twitter and ask for comments.

 Most content marketing discussions about email revolve around email marketing – I mean, why wouldn’t they?

 But there’s something else – personal, one-on-one emails.

 But think about how many people you email each day, and think about how many of them are in your target audience.
-Between influencers, partners, and your company’s customers, it’s a lot of people your blog posts might interest.
+Between influencers, marketers, partners, and your company’s customers, it’s a lot of people your posts might interest.